PyConPL/pyladies-workshop/flask-tutorial/0004_dbcon.rst

 parameter will be ``None``) or an exception happened, in which case the error is passed to the teardown function.

-Curious about what these contexts mean?
-Have a look at the ``app-context`` documentation to learn more.

 .. _example source:
    https://github.com/pallets/flask/tree/master/examples/flaskr/